 This article may contain compensated links.
 Please read disclaimer for more info.

 The region Centre–Val de Loire is the central region in France.
-It is a new administrative region (2015) that regroups the historical regions of Berry, Orléanais, and Touraine.
+This is a new administrative region (2015) that regroups the historical regions of Berry, Orléanais, and Touraine.

-The Centre-Val-de-Loire region is world known for its majestic châteaux, grand cathedrals, and wines but of course there’s much more!
-Let’s explore the best things to do in Centre-Val-de-Loire.
+The Centre-Val de Loire region is world known for its majestic châteaux, grand cathedrals, and wines, but of course, there’s much more!
+Let’s explore the best things to do in Centre-Val de Loire.

 Val de Loire

-Since 2000 the 280 km stretch from Sully-sur-Loire to Chalonnes-sur-Loire is listed World Heritage Site as a living cultural landscape.
-With this inscription, Unesco recognizes its universal value, authenticity, and integrity.
+Since 2000, the 280 km stretch from Sully-sur-Loire to Chalonnes-sur-Loire is listed World Heritage Site as a living cultural landscape.
+With this inscription, UNESCO recognizes its universal value, authenticity, and integrity.

-Orléans, the City of Jeanne d’Arc
+1. Orléans, the City of Jeanne d’Arc

-Over the last years, Orleans engaged in major conservation projects aimed at once more revealing all its former splendor.
+Over the last years, Orléans engaged in major conservation projects aimed at once more revealing all its former splendor.
 From the cathedral to the River Loire, on either side of the Rue de Bourgogne, take a stroll through the pedestrian walkways and admire the many stone-built of half-timbered Renaissance houses with their original colors.

-The list of top castles in the Loire includes Château de Chambord, Chenonceau, Villandry, Valencay, Amboise or Blois but of course, there are many more castles, public and private.
+The list of the best Loire Valley Castles includes Château de Chenonceau, Château de Chambord, Château de Villandry, Valencay, Amboise or Blois but of course, there are many more castles, public and private.

 When touring the Châteaux de la Loire, we recommend visiting 1-2 castles a day, a maximum of 4-5 a week to avoid overwhelming.
 Also, try to go off the beaten path in search of lesser-known castles.
 These are usually as beautiful as the “big ones” and come without crowds.

-Gardens of Château de Villandry
+3. Gardens of Château de Villandry

 Amongst all the beautiful gardens that surround the Loire Castles, we want to give a special mention to the Gardens of Villandry (1503), considered one of the most beautiful gardens in Europe.